herb4.jpg (20897 bytes)

 Monument to the Veterans of the War in Southeast Asia

 Since retirement he has been a six-time Commander of his American Legion post, President of the Board of Trustees, a County American Legion Division commander, and the Commis Voyageur (Flag bearer) of the military Forty and Eight honor society.
-He is a two-time Commander of his Veterans of Foreign War post and an officer of the Vietnam War Veterans Association and member of the 51st Fighter Wing Association and the PSYOP Regimental Association.
+He served as a two-time Commander of his Veterans of Foreign War post and an officer of the Vietnam War Veterans Association and member of the 51st Fighter Wing Association, the PSYOP Regimental Association, and the Psychological Operations Veterans Association.

 PSYOPRegimentalAssociation1.jpg (94139 bytes)